The Technology, Media and Telecommunications Review: Lithuania

 The year in review

-The amendment to the Lithuanian Law on Electronic Communications for the purpose of implementation of the European Electronic Communications Code was prepared and redrafted a few times but it has still not been adopted, although the EECC has to be implemented by 21 December 2020.
+The past year was somewhat productive, as some laws have been changed and ultra-fast broadband development in the 2021–2027 plan has been approved.
+Nevertheless, the upcoming year should see much more activity in the TMT sector of Lithuania, since the European Electronic Communications Code is planned to be implemented.
+The amendment to the Lithuanian Law on Electronic Communications for the purpose of implementation of the European Electronic Communications Code was prepared and has been redrafted a few times, but it has still not been adopted, although it meant to be implemented by 21 December 2020.
+The implementing amendments are scheduled for adoption in the Parliament's autumn session of 2021.

-In the Lithuanian telecommunications market the two main operators (TELE2 and Bitė Lietuva) declared their intentions to form a shared radio access network pooling their spectrum rights for 5G deployment.
+In the Lithuanian telecommunications market the two main operators (TELE2 and Bitė Lietuva) had declared their intention to form a shared radio access network, pooling their spectrum rights for 5G deployment, but restrictions imposed by the CRA in the decision approving the deal made the companies withdraw.
 Bitė Lietuva also announced an acquisition of the state-owned wireless internet and TV service provider Lietuvos radijo ir televizijos centras.
-Both deals are pending approval of Lithuanian competition and electronic communications regulators.
+At the moment, the transaction is being challenged in court.

 Conclusions and outlook

-Generally, Lithuania follows the European policies and has successfully implemented various pieces of EU legislation into national law.
-The key challenge in the coming year will be the implementation of the European Electronic Communications Code, which has to be transposed by 21 December 2020.
+Generally, Lithuania follows European policies and has successfully implemented various pieces of EU legislation into national law.
+The key challenge in the coming year will be the implementation of the European Electronic Communications Code, which had to be transposed by 21 December 2020.

 It is likely that the government will continue its policy of supporting key technology areas.